Once upon a time in 2007 I was 27 years old and had finished my first round of P90X. Its also when I wrote my first review of P90X.

 I did not follow the P90X meal plan during my first round and I wish I would have taken a peek at it.
 While I did have ripped 6 pack abs they were hidden under a thin layer of fat.
-One of those “have to be in the right light” type of poses to make them pop.

 I started P90X in the beginning of summer and went out on my buddies boat almost every weekend that entire summer partying my ass off.
 We only get a couple months of sunshine here in Michigan so if you can get out on the lake, you do it.